Jennifer Lambert

 I enjoyed the downtime of watching my kids freely play while I soaked up some spring sunshine.

-But it wasn’t a special day.
+But it wasn’t a special day for me.
 No one even knew it was my birthday.

 I remember my birthdays when I was little.